 Numerous state, county, local, and regional agencies and organizations were contacted for consultation.
 Many are listed in Appendix E, but this is not an exhaustive list.
-Parks initiated consultation beyond what was done through the IPMT coordinator.
-These lists are available from the individual parks.
-Several of these entities responded with a letter providing cooperation and advice.
-These same organizations were asked to consult and review the draft IPMP/EA.
+Parks initiated consultation beyond what was done through the EPMT coordinator.
+These additional lists are available from the individual parks.
+The same organizations were asked to consult and to review the draft IPMP/EA.
+Several entities responded with a letter providing cooperation and advice.